FEC Okays N27.4bn Contracts for FCT, Works/Housing Ministries

 The Federal Executive Council (FEC) has approved contracts worth N27.4 billion for projects in the Federal Capital Territory (FCT) and Works and Housing ministries.

-It also okayed the establishment of a Federal University of Health Sciences, as well as draft of a bill for the enactment of the Civil Defence, Corrections, Fire, Immigration Services Board (CDCFIB).
+It also okayed the establishment of a Federal University of Health Sciences, as well as draft of a bill for the enactment of the Civil Defense, Corrections, Fire, Immigration Services Board (CDCFIB).

-Briefing newsmen on Wednesday after the virtual meeting of the Federal Executive Council (FEC), which was presided over by President Muhammadu Buhari at the State House, Abuja, the Ministers of Works and Housing, Babatunde Fashola; FCT, Mallam Mohammed Musa Bello; Interior, Mr. Rauf Aregbesola; and the Special Adviser to the President on Media and Publicity, Mr. Femi Adesina, gave breakdown of various contract approvals.
+Briefing journalists yesterday after the virtual FEC meeting which was presided over by President Muhammadu Buhari at the State House, Abuja, Ministers of Works and Housing, Babatunde Fashola; FCT, Mallam Mohammed Musa Bello; Interior, Rauf Aregbesola; and the Special Adviser to the President on Media and Publicity, Mr. Femi Adesina, gave breakdown of various contract approvals.

-According to the FCT Minister, Bello, his ministry got an approval for the procurement of a light duty towing truck at the cost of N286,302,277.50, which he explained is expected to be made available within eight weeks.
+According to Bello, his ministry got an approval for the procurement of a light duty towing truck at the cost of N286,302,277.50, which he explained is expected to be made available with eight weeks.

-He said: “In today’s council meeting, I presented a memo for the award of contract for the procurement of a light duty towing truck, including a-10 ton crane attachment for the Directorate of Road Traffic Services, under the Federal Capital Territory Administration.
+“In today’s council meeting, I presented a memo for the award of contract for the procurement of a light duty towing truck, including a 10 tonnes crane attachment for the Directorate of Road Traffic Services, under the Federal Capital Territory Administration.

+“This contract has been awarded to a company called CIF Global Services Limited, at a total contract sum of N286,302,277.50, with a completion period of eight weeks,” he explained.

-On his part, Works and Housing Minister, Fashola, disclosed that his ministry presented two memoranda, both of which were approved by Council.
+On his part, Fashola disclosed that his ministry presented two memoranda, both of which were approved by the council.

-According to him, FEC approved the appointment of consultants to supervise the ongoing construction of the Bodo-Bonny Highway in Rivers State, as well as the construction of the Idah-Nsukka Road, linking Kogi and Enugu States, putting the cost of both projects at N27.067 billion.
+According to him, FEC approved the appointed of consultants to supervise the ongoing construction of the Bodo-Bonny Highway in Rivers State, as well as the construction of the Idah-Nsukka Road, linking Kogi and Enugu states, putting the cost of both projects at N27.067 billion.

 “On behalf of the Ministry of Works and Housing, I presented two memoranda to Council, the first was to appoint the consultant to undertake the supervision consultancy for the construction of the Bodo-Bonny Road and bridge, which was previously awarded by Council.
 So, we now have a consultant helping to supervise what the contractor is doing.